Russian for Expatriates

 - We perfectly understand that our clients sometimes wish to change their teacher to see a different face.
 This is totally normal and does not create any problems.

 - Within Russia, we invoice in Rubles and accept payments either by credit card or via bank transfer.
+In Riga, we invoice in EUR.
 Alternatively, we can invoice our client’s training division at headquarters.

-- Our schools are fully licensed , which means that we operate strictly under the Russian tax legislation, and that course expenses are officially recognised costs.
+- Our schools are fully licensed , which means that we operate strictly under either Russian or Latvian legislation.
+This also means that course expenses are officially recognised costs.

 While all our courses are open to expatriates, we strongly recommend the following programmes, which are especially designed to balance work and study: